Paying People from an Award

 Payroll checks and direct deposit slips should be picked up from the ORSP Office (ADM 471) within 5 days of pay day.
 Payroll disbursement dates can be found here.
 If paychecks are not picked up within 5 days, ORSP returns them to the Disbursement Office.
 Grant-funded employees can have paychecks or direct deposit slips mailed to their home address; complete the Mailing Authorization form, sign, and return to ORSP (ADM 471).

-Contact your Personnel Specialist immediately if you are planning on making a time base change for grant-funded staff (either increasing or decreasing time bases), as we are required to give written notice to employees at least 30 days in advance.
+Contact your HR Specialist immediately if you are planning on making a time base change for grant-funded staff (either increasing or decreasing time bases), as we are required to give written notice to employees at least 30 days in advance.

-Contact your Personnel Specialist to discuss employee separations (resignations and separations).
+Contact your HR Specialist to discuss employee separations (resignations and separations).
 You must provide ORSP with timely information about employee separations so the University can comply with federal and state labor laws governing final pay checks and benefits information (COBRA).

-- Separation at the end of the employee's stated appointment period: If the employee will not be reappointed, contact your Personnel Specialist 30 days prior to the end date of their appointment.
+- Separation at the end of the employee's stated appointment period: If the employee will not be reappointed, contact your HR Specialist 30 days prior to the end date of their appointment.
 ORSP will inform the employee in writing of clearance procedures and provide information about benefits and final pay.
 Because the final paycheck and vacation leave pay off must be available on the final day of employment (in most cases), this allows Payroll enough time to process the employee's final check.

-- Separation before the stated end date of the employee's appointment period: If the separation will occur before the stated end date of the appointment period, contact your Personnel Specialist.
+- Separation before the stated end date of the employee's appointment period: If the separation will occur before the stated end date of the appointment period, contact your HR Specialist.
 PIs must submit requests in writing, including a justification for the action, and the request must be approved by HR.
 If approved, HR will notify the employee in writing and give an appropriate notice period, as specified by the applicable collective bargaining agreement.

 Direct Deposit is available for employees who: